Tens or Better Variations

 40/20/6/5 Tens or Better 97.86%

-As you can see, the versions of Tens or Better are not available in spades as is the case with Jacks or Better, for example.
-If you insist on playing Tens or Better, however, you are most likely to find either the full-pay or the 20/6/5 variants as these are the most prevalent options.
+As you can see, there are fewer Tens or Better variants than there are Jacks or Better games.
+If you prefer Tens or Better, you will most often encounter either the full-pay or the 20/6/5 versions, as those are the most common.

 Strategy for Playing Tens or Better